 In Rome paradoxically, a sort of Ghibelline view prevailed: Emperor Henry IV had been well received by the Romans who later blamed Pope Gregory VII for the sack of the city.
 The influence of the Normans on the popes was resented and while the German emperor was far away, the Normans were almost at the gates of Rome.
 The true objective of the main Roman families was to curtail the temporal power of the pope and to establish an independent municipal power.

-The other Italian towns were ruled by republican institutions, often manipulated by the richest families: the two most important families in Rome, the Pierleoni (whose stronghold was Rione Sant'Angelo and who were of Jewish origin) and the Frangipane (who had transformed the Colosseo into their private fortress), while trying to influence the papal nominations, were somewhat united in reviving the institutions of ancient Rome.
+The other Italian towns were ruled by republican institutions, often manipulated by the richest families: the two most important families in Rome, the Pierleoni (who had houses and towers near the river and who were of Jewish origin) and the Frangipane (who had transformed the Colosseo into their private fortress), while trying to influence the papal nominations, were somewhat united in reviving the institutions of ancient Rome.

-In 1143, a Pierleoni, brother of an antipope, proclaimed the Comune di Roma, which was to be ruled by a Senate of 56 members (4 for each rione).
+In 1143, a Pierleoni, brother of an antipope, proclaimed the Comune di Roma, which was to be ruled by a Senate of members representing the rioni, the districts of the medieval city.
 The Campidoglio hill was chosen as the symbol of the municipality.
 The new institution took a very antipapal stance when a priest, Arnold of Brescia, preached for more democratic rights and forced the incumbent pope (Eugenius III) to flee Rome.
-His successor Pope Adrian IV (the first and only English pope) asked the new young emperor Frederick I to help him reinstate the papal authority over the City of Rome.
-Frederick marched towards Rome and captured Arnold who was subsequently hanged and his body burnt.
+His successor Pope Adrian IV (the first and only English pope) asked Emperor Frederick I to help him reinstate the papal authority over the City of Rome.
+Frederick marched towards Rome and captured Arnold who was subsequently hanged; his body was burnt and the ashes were thrown in the river.
 It was the end of the municipal authority of Rome, although attempts to revive it were made in the XIVth century.
 The popes however understood the lesson and some powers related to the civic administration were entrusted to one or more senators, appointed by the popes, but not belonging to the clergy and the Campidoglio remained a municipal symbol, reserved to some special ceremonies such as the crowning of a poet (today it houses the meetings of the City Council).

 S. Maria in Trastevere: detail of a XIIth century mosaic